Planning Permission Palaver

 Treated Fairly?
 It is true that we need some sort of planning control, to stop inconsiderate people building skyscrapers in their back gardens and negatively impacting neighbours, however, considering what we are charged, are the public being treated fairly and even sensibly?
 Or are councils just taking our money and making life more difficult for the ordinary people, as they so often do?

 Setback!
 There are many instances we have heard about of ordinary people having planning permission denied, on what most people would consider to be unreasonable and unfair, even ridiculous grounds.
 At such times, this means that applicants have all the hassle of appealing.
 This often involves considerable extra expense and also means their plans and timetables are considerably setback.
-In such cases, you would like to think there are just and valid reasons, however, all too often, this is not seen to be the case.
+In such cases, you would like to think there are just and valid reasons, however, all too often, this is not seen to be the case by the ordinary people.
 We decided to put Bexley Council to the test, to see what happens!
 Before we do, the paragraph below, is a short diversion to Dartford, and just one such example!

 The Real World!
 A friend of mine applied for planning permission to park his car on his front garden.
 Dartford Council told him he couldn't have it because there wasn't enough room to turn round on his front garden, therefore, he couldn't drive both in and out in a forward direction.
 Well, who can?
 Those who live in mansions perhaps, but for the rest of us, living in the real world, we have to reverse in and drive out, or vice versa.
 That's what ordinary people do, everywhere.

-Common Sense!
+Applying Common Sense!
 When he told them he felt it would be much safer when getting his young children in and out of the car and that he really wanted to get his vehicle off the busy main road, they told him they like vehicles parked on the road, because it acts as traffic calming.
 Never mind all the broken wing mirrors!
 And what about the broken kids?
 After a lengthy and considerable ordeal, involving three different appeals, significant cost, wasted time, grief and anguish, my friend eventually got his planning permission, when an adjudicator had to drive all the way down from Bristol, a distance of 150 miles plus, to ask why nobody at Dartford Council appeared to be applying any common sense!

 Which Is It?
 When I was trying to sort out our pavement-parking problems in Plantation Road, I was told by Bexley Council that, despite paying road tax, motorists actually have no right to park on the road and that council's prefer people to park off road.
 Well, it would be nice, wouldn't it!
 If only it were that easy!
 Mind you, when talking about cars being in the way of a fire engine, because we were also being told we were 'not allowed' to park on our exceptionally wide pavements, the same lady also said the firemen would just tow them all out of the way!"
 Yes, of course they would, while the house is burning down!
 Why didn't I think of that?